cliffano/knut-haugland/README.md

 -------------

 Knut Haugland is a Makefile for creating Kon-Tiki static web sites.
-It provides utility targets for linting, building, deploying, and managing the infrastructure of the static web sites.
+It provides utility targets for building, deploying, and managing the infrastructure of the static web sites.

 Have a look at [examples/](examples/) for example projects of how Knut Haugland can be used.